IDinsight/aaq_core_template/load_testing/README.md

 2. Install libraries in `requirements.txt`

-3. Add the host addresses (unused hosts can be blank) and token as environment variables.
+3. Add the API addresses (unused addresses can be blank) and token as environment variables.
 If using conda, you may wish to add this to the [`env_var.sh`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#macos-and-linux) file.

-   Note: It's assumed that the token is the same for all hosts.
+    >Notes: URLs expected as `PROTOCOL://HOST:PORT`.
+Token assumed to be the same for all hosts.

     ```console
-    STAGING_HOST=
-    DEV_HOST=
-    LOCAL_HOST=
+    STAGING_URL=
+    DEV_URL=
+    LOCAL_URL=
     INBOUND_CHECK_TOKEN=
+    LOADTEST_DATA_FILE=
     ```

-4. Create a `data/` folder in the repo root and place the CSV containing validation messages inside (e.g. for MomConnect, use `validation_khumo_labelled_aaq.csv`)
+4. Create a `data/` folder in the load_testing folder and place the CSV containing validation messages inside and store its name inside the env variable `LOADTEST_DATA_FILE`  (e.g. for MomConnect, use `validation_khumo_labelled_aaq.csv`)

+    >Note: This data folder and the `LOADTEST_DATA_FILE` environment variables are used by the default locustfiles to send API requests.
+If you've written your own locustfiles with their own imports you may skip these steps.

 5. Config file examples are provided in the `configs/` folder.
 Either alter parameters in pre-existing files or make your own.